philgentric/klik/README.md

 Deduplication: You can find duplicated files/images (even if they have different names).

-Tags: You can assign tags (text strings) to images that are saved in .properties files, one per image, and klikr moves this metadata file with the image!
+Tags: You can assign tags (text strings) to images that are saved in .properties files, one per image, and Klikr moves this metadata file with the image!

 Fusk: you can obfuscate images, for example if you store personal pictures on a network drive.
 Be careful that if you loose the key, the content will not be recoverable!

 Image-ML:

-ML brings to klikr (1) image similarity and (2) face recognition
+ML brings to Klikr (1) image similarity and (2) face recognition

 All operations are performed over HTTP to python servers that are leveraging free opensource python.
 It requires to have multiple python3 stuff installed: See the dedicated README in the 'scripts' folder.